Jigsaw++: Imagining Complete Shape Priors for Object Reassembly: Experiment and Evaluation

 \subsection{Limitation and Failure Cases}

-While we have investigated various strategies to enhance the robustness of point cloud generation, our model still struggles to generalize to unseen object types or significantly varied objects.
+While we have investigated various strategies to enhance the robustness of point cloud generation, our model still struggles to generalize to unseen object types, significantly varied objects, or large type variation.
 We identify three main types of failure cases as in Fig.~\ref{fig:failure}: (a) Size limitation in color mapping.
 Converting object point clouds into color spaces imposes significant size constraints.
 Objects like tall street lights might not be adequately visible in the rendered images, causing the reconstruction process to fail.
 Conversely, the model tends to perform better with smaller objects. (b) Dataset limitations.
 Given that our model is trained on selected datasets, it struggles to recognize and reconstruct rarely encountered or unseen object types.
-Specific details cannot be accurately reconstructed using the current methodology. (c) Topological Accuracy.
-The model's capability to delineate object topology is insufficient, particularly for objects with complex structures.
-For instance, in the mug category, if the handle does not distinctly appear in the input, the model might reconstruct a decent representation of the mug's body but falter in accurately forming the handle.
+Specific details cannot be accurately reconstructed using the current methodology.
+Larger datasets are in need for adapting to more complex scenarios which we leave for future work. (c) Topological and Geometrical Accuracy: The model exhibits limitations in preserving complex topological structures, particularly when reconstructing objects with intricate geometric features.
+For example, when processing images of mugs where the handle is partially occluded or ambiguous in the input, the model successfully reconstructs the main body but struggles to accurately reproduce the handle geometry and its connectivity.
+The generative process occasionally introduces spurious artifacts that deviate from the ground truth geometry, a limitation inherent to the current probabilistic formulation of the reconstruction problem.
 While our approach improves upon existing methods, the outlined limitations underscore the necessity for employing larger and better models, as well as richer datasets, in future research efforts to address these challenges.